wade-cheng/wade-cheng.github.io/src/garden/food-reviews.typ

 - I'm kinda a sucker for lots of things with tomatoes, actually.

 - Chipotle's chicken option is not bad!
 (At least, the one on Forbes)

-- The hot pineapple soy milk tea from Yi Fang in Squirrel Hill was really surprisingly delicious, actually.
-Their recommendation for 0% sugar was correct, the pineapple supplied all the sugar needed.
-(These guys's typography is really pretty too, notice how the Taiwanese regular script(?) decorating their wall is hand-painted/sharpied!)

 Things that are bad: